nndda/Theatre/docs/tutorials/minimal_setup/index.md

     <br>

-3. Attach a script to the scene and create a new `TheatreStage` object variable with `@export`.
+3. Attach a script to the scene and create a new [TheatreStage] object variable with `@export` annotation.

     ```gdscript hl_lines="3"
     extends Control

-    @export var my_stage : TheatreStage
+    @export var my_stage: TheatreStage

     ```

     <br>

-4. Go to the inspector, and assign the `TheatreStage` node to `stage`.
+4. Go to the inspector, and assign the [TheatreStage] node to the variable named `stage` in the script.

     <div class="grid cards" markdown>